BandanaPandey/string_calculator/README.md

 ## Following Testcases has been covered
 StringCalculatorService
   #add
-    when input is an empty string
+  - When input is an empty strind: returns 0
-      returns 0
-    when input is a single number
-      returns the number itself for input 18 returns the number itself for input 1 when input is multiple numbers
+  - When input is a single number: returns the number itself
-      returns the sum of the numbers for input:(18,3,2025) returns the sum of the numbers for input:(1,2,3) when input contains new lines between numbers returns the sum of the numbers
+  - When input is multiple numbers: returns the sum of the numbers
-    when input contains custom delimiter
-      returns the sum of the numbers when delimiter is ;
+  - When input contains new lines between numbers: returns the sum of the numbers
-      returns the sum of the numbers when delimiter is + when input contains negative numbers
+  - When input contains custom delimiter: returns the sum of the numbers
-      throws exception message with all negative numbers
+  - When input contains negative numbers: throws exception message with all negative numbers